-When people consume oxycodone and other opioid drugs, the medication triggers an itch receptor in the spinal cord called the gastrin-releasing peptide receptor — also referred to as GRPR, or the itch gene.
+Most allergy symptoms from oxycodone can be treated with topical creams and medication.
+The itching sensation, however, is still being researched.
+There is no definite cure for the itch other than finding an alternative drug, but researchers are close.
+When people consume oxycodone and other opioid drugs, the medication triggers an itch receptor in the spinal cord called the gastrin-releasing peptide receptor — also referred to as GRPR or the itch gene.
 This receptor transmits itching sensations from one neuron to the next.

 Researchers tested GRPR functionality in lab mice, further discovering the mice lacking significant GRPR genes scratched and itched less than other mice.
 With this finding, researchers confirmed a connection between GRPR and itching, and will soon be able to zone in on treating the itch without affecting the pain-killing properties of opioid medication.

 If you or a loved one live with addiction or are using drugs recreationally and want to stop, The Recovery Village can help.
 Reach out to one of our representatives today to learn how you can start on your path to recovery.